ckeditor/ckeditor5/docs/installation/getting-started/getting-and-setting-data.md

 <info-box hint>
 **What's next?**

 Having read this guide, you know how to communicate with the editor, but remember that CKEditor 5 offers a rich API to interact with it.
-Check out the {@link api/index API documentation} for more.
+Check out the {@link installation/getting-started/api-and-events API and events guide} for more.

-If you would like to integrate your CKEditor 5 installation with the Angular, React, and Vue.js JavaScript frameworks, {@link installation/integrations/overview we have dedicated guides for that}.
 </info-box>